Farmington school board struggles with public comment

 “We can’t say… we can’t read it because it involves sensitive information to us,” he said.
 “If we start down that road, the First Amendment is out the door, the Open Meetings Act is out the door, public comment is out the door.
 It has to be read.”

-Trustee Terri Weems, who was named in the letter, said that if someone at an in-person meeting were to speak in a way that was offensive or derogatory, trustees would call a point of order.
+Board treasurer Terri Weems, who was named in the letter, said that if someone at an in-person meeting were to speak in a way that was offensive or derogatory, trustees would call a point of order.

 “If this public comment were read, I would stop it at a point where we have a duty to protect children,” she said.
 “I don’t have a problem with having some advice from our attorneys on this.
 It’s not that the public comment won’t be read, it’s that it won’t be read at this meeting.”

-Note: Correction: The original version of this post incorrectly identified the trustee who read the redacted letter, and the trustee who holds the position of board treasurer.